ibi/wf-extensions-chart/com.ibi.gantt/README.md

 ## Description

-This extension helps to visualize a project schedule or list of tasks with start/stop times and milestones.
+This extension helps visualize a project schedule or list of tasks with start/stop times and milestones.

 ## Screenshots